Eglarest/Project-Durins-Folk/Celebdil/README.md

 Guava                     : 24.1-jre

 ## BUILD ON WINDOWS
+Add the gradle.bat file's directory to your $PATH environment variable
-In Celebdil run:
+* you will need to close and reopen your terminal after this In Celebdil run:
-* gradle.bat bootRun
+* gradle bootRun
   * runs server: currently on port 8080
+  * just 'Ctrl-C' to stop the server
-* gradle.bat build
+* gradle build
   * builds the jar file (so you can run program somewhere else)

 potentially: ./gradlew for another operating system